cx-devops-101/k8s-infra/README.md

 ## Step 8: Monitoring
 Monitoring of important metrics and logs is essential to successfully implement DevOps.
 Developers and other stakeholders must be able to observe the metrics in specialized dashboards, and receive notifications when certain metrics exceeds a defined threshold or if a failure switch has been triggered.
-Good dashboards can provide developers important insight into parameters such as performance, usage patterns, resource capacity, stability during peak hours etc.
+Good dashboards can provide developers with important insight into parameters such as performance, usage patterns, resource capacity, stability during peak hours etc. There are many tools that one can use to set up monitoring with, and we will cover the basics of one such toolset, namely Grafana and Prometheus.
-There are many tools that one can use to set up monitoring with, and we will cover the basics you one such toolset, namely Grafana and Prometheus.
 Grafana and Prometheus are very popular, and the go to solution for many Kubernetes DevOps-driven environments.
 We will not cover monitoring of logs in this workshop.

 We have already installed Prometheus and Grafana in the workshop Kubernetes cluster at [grafana.devops.rosbach.no](grafana.devops.rosbach.no).
 The workshop instructors should already have provided you with the necessary credentials.
 The `notes-api` service exposes metrics to Prometheus using